Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* Komachi IA pivots Yuuka and Satori
 		* Sanae juggles healing and IA pivoting
 	* **Phase 3 - Jealousy of the Kind**
+		* TRR reaches 1.8-2.3 million (5600 ATK)
+			* 1.8 million @ Full HP, Herb, +50%
+			* 2.3 million if Sanae died (buff stays at 20%)
-		* TRR reaches 2.5-3 million
+		* TRR reaches 2.0-2.5 million (5200 ATK)
+			* 2.0 million @ Full HP, Herb, +50%
+			* 2.5 million if Sanae died (buff stays at 20%)
+		* Swap in Iku and try to proc a DEF debuff
 		* Swap in Chen -> Parsee on slots 3 and 4
-		* Sanae uses Miracle Fruit on Parsee
+		* Sanae uses Miracle Fruit on Parsee until fully buffed
 		* Chen uses Herb of Awakening on Parsee
 		* Parsee delays her turn if needed then Jealousy of the Kind
 	* For finer details see Yuyuko's [Boss Info](../../enemy/yuyuko.md)